turbopixel/HestiaCP-Command-Creator/README.md

 # HestiaCP&utdot;Command Creator

-The Command Creator is my personal side project for a new server installation with the HestiaCP Control Panel.
+The Command Creator is [my](https://hemk.es/) personal side project.
+This generator supports the selection of the required control panel features.
+The installation command is generated via the selection.
-Via the feature selection the generator creates an installation command for the HestiaCP control panel.

 The Command Creator is written in Vue3 with Vite and the oruga-ui theme package.